 Electricity rates: lower is better for EVs

 Electric cars don’t use gas, so you won’t need to go to the gas station to fuel up.
 However, you’ll still need to buy “fuel,” or electricity, to charge your EV—usually by installing a home EV charger.
 Thus, charging an EV in states with low electricity rates allows you to maximize your fuel savings.
-According to the Energy Information Administration (EIA), states like Utah, Washington, Idaho, Oklahoma, and Nevada have some of the lowest electricity rates in the country, so charging your EV will cost less in these states relative to states with higher prices for electricity (e.g. most of the Northeast states.)
+According to the Energy Information Administration (EIA), states like Utah, Washington, Wyoming, Idaho, North Dakota, and Nebraska have some of the lowest electricity rates in the country, so charging your EV will cost less in these states relative to states with higher prices for electricity.

 Some manufacturers and car comparison sites will use the term “eGallon” when talking about the cost of fueling an EV.
-An eGallon is representative of the amount of electricity your EV uses to travel the same distance as a standard car would use a gallon of gasoline for.
+An eGallon is representative of the amount of electricity your EV uses to travel the same distance as a standard car would use a gallon of gasoline.
 States with lower local electricity prices will have a lower cost per eGallon – keep an eye out for this metric as you’re comparing the cost of charging an EV in one state versus another.

 How many EV charging stations are around you?

 Gas stations are everywhere, but electric vehicle chargers are still hard to come by in many places.
 According to the Alternative Fuels Data Center (AFDC), California, New York, Florida, Texas, and Massachusetts have the most charging stations in the country (in that order).
-On a per-capita basis, other states like Vermont, District of Colombia, and Hawaii rise to the top of the list, with more charging stations per person.
+On a per-capita basis, other states like Vermont, the District of Colombia, and Hawaii rise to the top of the list, with more charging stations per person.

-Perhaps more important for any individual car buyer is finding EV charging stations the stations near you.
+Perhaps more important for any individual car buyer is finding EV charging stations near you.
 Fortunately, the AFDC also has a map resource displaying all of the actual locations of chargers around the country that you can explore.